-How to Choose A Turkey
+How to Choose a Turkey for Sous Vide

 Whether you are having a Friendsgiving, Thanksgiving, or just a fun turkey dinner party, knowing what turkey to buy can be hard.